Bl4ckSt0n3/socket-server-client-connection/README.md

    Now, there is need to listen ports thus we use listen() function like this <b> soc.listen(). </b>
    <br>
    Before beginning the other with statement in the code, we define accept() function.
 This function provide connection and starts data loop.
-Also in this loop there ara two more function recv() and send().
+Also in this loop there are two more functions recv() and send().

 </p>